linda-oranya/mypage_hngproj/README.md

 Added a CSS file to my page.
 Pushed to a new branch and created a pull request.
-Post to Lucid is still not publishing.
+Second post to Lucid for CSS is still not publishing.